chan2git/splunk-bots/botsv1-recap.md

 | top form_data limit=0
 ```

-After sifting through some pages, we'll come across some interesting values that appear to be related to login attempts - particarly in a potential brute force manner.
+After sifting through some pages, we'll come across some interesting values that appear to be related to login attempts - particularly in a potential brute force manner.
 We can click on any of the values to view the event and then locate the associated `src_ip`, which is likely the threat actor.

 ![ss9](./botsv1/images/ss9.png)